Get

 Veterinarians commonly prescribe a topical treatment for ringworm.
 The treatments can be creams, ointments, or medicated shampoos.
 Depending on the severity of the infection, topical treatments are typically used for several weeks to several months.
 Make sure always to wash your hands and disinfect any surfaces your cat has touched after you’ve applied the topical treatment.

-Some cats benefit from getting shaved if they have just one or two affected areas on the skin.
+Some cats benefit from being shaved if they have only one or two affected areas.
 This can help the ointment get absorbed more effectively.
 Remember only to shave your cat after you’ve received clearance from your veterinarian.

 cleaning cat by shampoo on water bath